adamgunderson/JuniperVersionMonitor/README.md

 ## JuniperVersionMonitor.py
 Script that checks for vulnerabilities or EOL versions.
 Can be ran directly on FMOS with no additional python packages, ad-hoc or on a cron schedule.
-This script references juniper_eol.csv (generated using scrapeEOL.py) and juniper_vulnerabilities.csv (generated using scrapeMitre.py).
+This script references juniper_eol.csv (generated using scrapeEOL.py) and junos_cves.json (generated using fetchJunosCVE.py).

-## scrapeMitre.py
+## fetchJunosCVE.py
-This script is used to scrape CVE's and vulnerable JunOS versions from mitre.org and saves them in juniper_vulnerabilities.csv.

-Additional Python Libraries are required:
-- pip install beautifulsoup4
+This script downloaded CPE and CVE data from nvd.nist.gov and stored as junos_cves.json.
+API key is optional.
+Rate limit to 5 requests per 30 seconds if no API key, and 50 requests per 30 seconds with API key.
+Standard FMOS Python libraries are used, so this can be ran directly in FMOS.

 ## scrapeEOL.py
 This script is used to scrape EOL versions and dates from juniper.net and saves them in juniper_eol.csv.